ch722bruce/Amazing-eCommerce.github.io/README.md

 5. Advanced Product Search:
 With a powerful search functionality, customers can quickly find specific products or categories, enhancing the efficiency of the shopping experience.

+6. AI Chatbox:
+Enhanced with powerful AI technology from Chatbase.co, this feature provides real-time customer support directly on the website.
+Users can ask questions about products, orders, or their accounts, and receive immediate, precise answers.

 #### For Sellers:
 1. Product Listing Management:
 Sellers have the ability to create, edit, and manage their product listings, ensuring that their offerings are up-to-date and accurately represented.